wwwhisper-auth/wwwhisper-cnb/README.md

    See sample [project.toml](./sample-configs/project.toml) for a reference.

 3. Modify your `Procfile` to start wwwhisper authorization proxy in front of your web app process.
-Call `wwwhisper-auth` with a single argument that contains your usual application launch command.
+Modify the `web:` entry to call `wwwhisper-auth` with a single argument that contains your usual application launch command.
 The command should be enclosed in single quotes ''.
 For example, a `Procfile` that starts Python fastapi server looks like this:

    ```
    web: wwwhisper-auth 'fastapi run --port $PORT --host ::'